New In - Jan 23

 The Line

-Located in East London, The Line is a public art walk that flows from Queen Elizabeth Olympic Park to Greenwich highlighting key artistic installations, heritage sites, cafes and wildlife stops worth visiting.
-It’s a way of connecting art and nature for free and if walking in solitude isn’t your thing, be sure to use the audio tours and wellbeing walks, found on their website.
+Located in East London, The Line is a public art walk from Queen Elizabeth Olympic Park to Greenwich.
+It highlights key artistic installations, heritage sites, cafes, and wildlife stops worth visiting.
+The walk is free and connects art and nature.
+If walking in solitude isn’t your thing, be sure to make use of the audio tours and well-being walks on their website.
 Its mission?
 To connect communities and inspire through art in the outdoors.

 Julienne Bruno

-A company that strives on creating products to cater for everyone using exclusively plant-based ingredients.
+A company that strives to create products to cater for everyone using exclusively plant-based ingredients.
 With 3 cheese alternatives on offer, the team of passionate chefs at Julienne Bruno are dedicated to taking non-dairy to the next level through simple techniques and natural produce, creating deliciously tasting and flavoursome food that is minimally packaged.
-You can find them stocked in Whole Foods, Harrods and plenty of other independents across the UK - check your local here.
+You can find them stocked in Whole Foods, Harrods and plenty of other independents across the UK - check your local here

 Break Point

 The newest addition to the roster of sporting documentaries is Break Point on Netflix.
-An insight into the game of tennis which follows the new generation of players trying to push through the powerhouses that have dominated the industry for years.
-It focuses on the drive, determination and strength needed for high-performance athletes rather than the technicalities of the game so it’s perfectly understandable for newbies to the sport.
-It’s also an easy five-part series so it's completely digestible for those intimidated by longer-form docs.
-The second part arrives in June.
+An insight into the game of tennis, which follows the new generation of players trying to push through the powerhouses that have dominated the industry for years.
+It focuses on the drive, determination, and strength needed for high-performance athletes rather than the technicalities of the game, so it’s perfectly understandable for newbies in the sport.
+It’s an easy five-part series so it's completely digestible for those intimidated by longer-form docs, with the second part arriving in June.

 Gramparents

-Our current obsession on Instagram is Gramparents showing that our older family members are the real influencers of our generation.
+Our current obsession on Instagram is Gramparents, showing that our older family members are the real influencers of our generation.
 Prime time is yet to come.
-Effortless design and non-dated looks are increasingly becoming the ‘in’ thing but unlike the others, this trend continues to stick around.
-The account is a documentation of looks we see our grandparents wear that no doubt we’ll still be fawning over for the rest of time.
-It shows how investments in good quality pieces have the potential to last a lifetime if looked after with care.
+Effortless design and non-dated looks are increasingly becoming the ‘in’ thing, but unlike the others, this trend continues to stick around.
+The account is a documentation of looks we see our grandparents wear that, no doubt, we’ll still be fawning over for the rest of time.
+It shows how investments in good quality pieces can last a lifetime if looked after with care.
 A few years back, they also collaborated with Copenhagen-based brand Another Aspect to create essentials you’ll have from reading this to retirement.
 Give them a follow.

 Aftersun